2. Basic Usage¶

 Not all Futhark types can be mapped cleanly to the target language.
 Arrays of tuples, for example, are a common issue.
 In such cases, opaque types are used in the generated code.
 Values of these types cannot be directly inspected, but can be passed back to Futhark entry points.
 In the general case, these types will be named with a random hash.
 However, if you insert an explicit type annotation (and the type name contains only characters valid for identifiers for the used backend), the indicated name will be used.
 Note that arrays contain brackets, which are usually not valid in identifiers.
-Defining a simple type alias is the best way around this.
+Defining and using a type abbreviation is the best way around this.

 2.2.2.
 Generating C¶

 futlib.fut can be compiled to reusable C code

 $ futhark opencl --library futlib.fut

 This produces two files in the current directory:

 futlib.h.
 If we wish (and are on a Unix system), we can then

 futlib.o that can then be linked with the

 main application.
 Details of how to link the generated code with